Sampling Plans#

 Full Factorial Sampling#

-NOTE: When generating full-factorial samples, the number of samples grows exponentially with the number of input parameters.
+NOTE: When generating full-factorial samples, the number of samples grow exponentially with the number of input parameters.
 For example, if you have 3 input parameters, each with 3 levels, then the total number of samples will be 3^3 = 27.
 This can quickly become infeasible for large number of input parameters or levels.
+Here, level refers to the number of samples along a specific input parameter.

 fig, ax = plt.subplots()